Venice

 STAY

-Hotel Covell, a five-room boutique hotel located above Bar Covell.
+You’ll only find a couple of overnight options within Los Feliz proper, namely Hotel Covell, a five-room boutique hotel located above Bar Covell.
 Each room conjures a different phase in a fictional, well-heeled traveler’s life—think a humble Midwestern bedroom, New York in the ’50s and a Parisian love nest.
-There’s no pool or gym, but amenities come in other forms: an attentive concierge, an intimate rooftop deck and miraculously soundproof rooms.
+(Though it’s worth noting there’s no pool or gym.)
+On the northwest side of the neighborhood, a former courtyard motel has been given a chic makeover as the Cara Hotel, perhaps best known for its dreamy patio restaurant.

 If you do just one thing…